-SRK Engineering and All the Walls approached MCTC (the general contractor for the project) with the Stresswall design for an alternative, cost effective option that met or exceeded all of the E 80 and LRT load criteria.
+All the Walls originally approached Mid Coast Transit Constructors, the general contractor for the project, starting in 2015 proposing the Stresswall design as an alternative, cost effective option that met or exceeded all of the E 80 and LRT load criteria.
+MCTC realized the cost effectiveness and time savings available with the system so they successfully value engineered Stresswall for many of the walls.

 Walls 508 and 563 were originally designed as CIDH soldier pile walls with two-stage tiebacks.
 Conventional walls of this type would be very expensive and time consuming to construct, as well as the associated inherent risks involved with drilling in difficult areas.